chrisboden/hubgpt/tools/README.md

 ---

+## use_github

+**Source File:** `use_github.py`

+**Description:** Interact with GitHub repositories to perform various operations like searching repos, getting file contents, managing PRs and issues, etc. Repository information can be provided via URL or owner/repo parameters.
+Can also analyze repositories and answer questions about them.

+---

 ## use_notion

 **Source File:** `use_notion.py`

-**Description:** This tool allows you to interact with Notion by either creating new pages or fetching existing page content.
-Use 'create_page' to add new content and 'fetch_content' to retrieve existing content.
+**Description:** The use_notion tool allows you to interact with Notion by either creating new pages or fetching existing page content.

 ---